 A similar bill has passed the Kentucky Senate, but still needs to clear the House.
-New Mexico is also considering comparable legislation.
+New Mexico is also.
 And U.S. Rep. Tony Cárdenas, D-Calif., introduced federal legislation in December that would designate programming languages as “critical foreign languages.”

 “This is wildfire,” Ms. Stephenson said of the coding-as-foreign-language proposals.
 “We understand why they’re trying to do this, but go the other route.
 Make it count as a math or science credit.”